mxagar/eda_fe_summary/README.md

 - Persist any transformation objects / encodings / parameters generated.
 - Track and persist any configuration we created.
 - Use seeds whenever any random variables is created.
+- We should have full control over the model parameters; define dictionaries with all params in a YAML and use them at instantiation.
+We can apply hyperparameter tuning on top, but nothing should be left to use default values, bacause **defaults can change from version to version!**
 - Create python environments and use same software versions in research/production.
 	- Docker containers are a nice option, or at least conda environments.
-- I we don't have access to MLOps tools like [mlflow](https://www.mlflow.org/) and [wandb](https://wandb.ai/site), use `Pipelines` and pack any transformations to them; then, these can be easily packaged and deployed.
+- I we don't have access to MLOps tools like [mlflow](https://www.mlflow.org/) and [wandb](https://wandb.ai/site), use at least `Pipelines` and pack any transformations to them; then, these can be easily packaged and deployed.
 That implies:
 	- Using `sklearn` transformers/encoders instead of manually encoding anything,
 	- or `feature_engine` classes: [feature_engine](https://feature-engine.readthedocs.io/en/latest/),
 	- or creating our own functions embedded in derived classes of these, so that they can be added to a `Pipeline` (see above).
+- Complex/hierarchical pipelines: Use `ColumnTransformer` and `make_pipeline`; look for example in [`data_processing.py`](data_processing.py).
+- Avoid leaving default parameters to models, because defaults can change.
+Instead, save parameters in YAML files and load them as dicts; we can pass them to models at instantiation!
+Of course, dict key-values must be as defined in the model class.
 - Modularize the code into functions to transfer it to python scripts.
 - Catch errors and provide a robust execution.
 - Log events.